-2. Figure out baby’s feeds in advance
+2. Figure out baby’s feeds in advance of the flight

-3. Arrive at the airport early
+3. Arrive at the airport early if travelling long haul

-4. Take a Trunki for the toddler
+4. Take a Trunki for long haul flights with a toddler

 Simply pulling the Trunki along is fun, riding it equally so and extremely practical when one half of your parenting team is pushing a laden luggage trolley.
 Just don’t get overexcited, end up flipping them and split their lip open…that can happen.

 5. Pack a baby sling for long haul flights

 6. Keep the buggy with you until you board

-7. Keep a stock of brand new items for your toddler.
+7. Keep a stock of brand new items for your toddler

-8. Travel with friends and family
+8. Travel long haul with friends and family

-9. Travel overnight
+9. Travel long haul overnight

-10. Travel during the school holidays
+10. Travel long haul during the school holidays

-11. Go for easy parking
+11. Go for easy parking at the airport

 Have you got any advice to add?
 Let me know below!